fitabigail/IrishMortgageConsulting/README.md

 ### Navbar

   - A feature on all three pages, the full responsive navigation bar includes link to Logo, Home page, Calculator page and Contact Us page and is indentical in each page to allow easy navigation.
-On the right the navbar has the logo linked to Home page, and a on the right side is the hamburger menu.
-On mouse click the hamburger is swiching to an arow and a full screen page is loading with the pages links, feature achived wiht javascript code.
+On page loading the navigation bar drop down smoothly to catch up user attention.
+On left side the navbar has the logo linked to Home page, and a on the right side is the hamburger menu.
+On mouse click the hamburger is swiching to an arow and a full screen page is loading with the pages links, feature achived with javascript code.

     ![HOME PAGE](./assets/readmeImages/navbar.png)